• Skip to primary navigation

 *Vegetarian - omit the above and heat Avocado Oil.

 • Add the diced onion and saute for about 2 minutes.
-Add in the garlic, saute until onions soft.
+Add in the garlic, saute until onions are soft and translucent.

 • Stir in and melt the vegan butter or coconut oil( Note 1).
 Add in the almond flour.
 Stir to combine the flavors and the flour will absorb into the veggies.
 About 2 minutes.